PeterMarshall29/book1/jupyternotebooks/vector.md

 ---
 (vectors)=
 # Vectors
-There are several way to store multiple values in a single variable. <vector>, <array>, and built-in arrays.
+There are several ways to store multiple values in a single variable. <vector>, <array>, and built-in arrays.

 The <vector> library provides the most flexible method.